fluxcd/helm-operator/docs/helmrelease-guide/introduction.md

 from a [Helm repository chart source](chart-sources.md#helm-repositories).

-Applying this to the cluster and making the Helm Operator do the release is equivalent to equals to a human running the following `helm` commands:
+Applying this to the cluster and making the Helm Operator do the release is equivalent to a human running the following `helm` commands:

 ```console
 $ helm repo add podinfo https://stefanprodan.github.io/podinfo